-Once you’ve worked out these basics, you can think more about the ambiance and atmosphere.
-Consider your ideal customer and what they will want from the space.
+Once you’ve worked out these basics, you can think more about the ambience and atmosphere.
+Consider your ideal customer base and what they will want from the space.

-If you are trying to attract office workers, you’ll need plug sockets and tables where people can pull out a laptop.
+If you are trying to attract office workers, you’ll need plug sockets, natural light and tables where people can pull out a laptop.
 Or if you want a welcoming place to relax, consider comfy chairs and sofas.
 If you plan to sell food, make sure the tables are suitable for dining.

 Interior design is a huge topic and we can’t go over every aspect of it in this article.
 Perhaps the best option is to consult a professional interior designer to help you create a space you and your customers will enjoy.